top of page

 So much of what we’ve been told is based on a narrow, one-size-fits-all narrative.

-Menopause is not something to fear or hide from—it’s a time to shed old patterns, embrace new possibilities, and step fully into who you are meant to be.
-You deserve to feel empowered, informed, and supported through this transition.
-At THHN, we provide the knowledge, tools, and community to help you take charge of your journey.
+Menopause is not something to fear or hide.
+It’s a time to release old patterns, be open to new possibilities, and fully step into who you are.
+You deserve to feel informed, supported, and uplifted.
+At THHN, you’ll find knowledge, tools, and a welcoming space to help you take charge of your journey.

-• Unbiased, evidence-based information on everything from nutrition, exercise, and supplements, to managing stress and your emotional well-being.
+• Unbiased, evidence-based information on nutrition, exercise, supplements, stress, and emotional well-being

-• Safe, supportive community where you can ask questions, share experiences, and get the support you deserve.
+• A safe, supportive community where you can ask questions, share stories, and feel understood

 • Your Very Own Cheerleader!